| Loading… |

 1. The market is characterized by a prevailing uptrend.

-2. A small real body at the upper end of the trading range is observed.
-The color of the body is not important.
+2. A small real body is observed at the upper end of the trading range.
+The color of the body is not significant.

 3. The lower shadow of this candlestick is at least twice as long as the body.